» Kinship Care Programme

 Our charity offers a range of comprehensive support to address the emotional, practical and financial challenges faced by young people and their carers:

-Day/Time: Every Tuesday 4.30pm – 6.30pm.
+Day/Time: Every Tuesday, during term time, 4.30pm – 6.30pm.

 Location: The Shed, Tynecastle Park (EH11 2NZ).